-- Infractions carrying a specified minimum fine as penalty (i.e only where the minimum fine is imposed). - Loss of Points for failure to fulfil a league fixture;
+- Infractions carrying a specified minimum fine as penalty and where the minimum fine is imposed. - Loss of Points for failure to fulfil a league fixture; In such cases, the Defending Party is notified of the imposition of a penalty.

-In such cases, the Defending Party is notified of the imposition of a penalty.
-The Management Committee or the Competitions Control Committee, as appropriate, may agree to a Hearing or a Review, but that is not obligatory.
-However, when notification of imposition of penalty is given, the Defending Party will be entitled to an Appeal.
+The Competitions Control Committee may agree to a Hearing or a Review if they consider that there is good reason to do so, but that is not obligatory.
+Of course, when notification of imposition of penalty is given, the Defending Party will be entitled to an Appeal.